Technigo/project-news-site/README.md

 # News Site

-My task was to create a single page responsive news site containing a navigation bar with a logo in it, one large feature article and a few more smaller articles as well.
+My task was to create a one page responsive news site containing a navigation bar with a logo in it, one large feature article and a few more smaller articles as well.
 The smaller articles had to be displayed the following way: one column on mobile, two on tablet, and four on desktop.

 ## The problem